2021

 Green Restaurant Certification

-All three of our dining halls and Dairy Bar are Green Restaurant certified with the highest rating of three stars!
+Both of our dining halls, Holloway Commons and Philbrook Hall, earned 4 out of 4 stars from the Green Restaurant Association in 2023.
+Previously, they held 3 stars.
+This makes UNH one of only two universities in the U.S. where all dining halls have 4 stars.
+UNH Catering and the Dairy Bar also earned 3 stars.
 This means that the food we serve is healthy, local and sustainable, and the way we operate the buildings is also sustainable – not only in terms of energy, but also in our cleaning products, waste generation and disposal.

 Fighting Food Insecurity

-Multiple programs are aimed at ensuring no Wildcat has to go hungry, including the Swipe It Forward program, efforts to create a new campus food pantry and the Student Emergency Financial Assistance Fund, which provides undergraduate and graduate students who are unable to meet essential expenses due to a temporary or unexpected hardship with short-term financial assistance.
+Multiple programs are aimed at ensuring no Wildcat has to go hungry, including the Swipe It Forward program, our new campus food pantry, Cats' Cupboard, and the Student Emergency Financial Assistance Fund, which provides undergraduate and graduate students who are unable to meet essential expenses due to a temporary or unexpected hardship with short-term financial assistance.

 Sustainable & Local Foods